bpetit/blog/content/posts/electricity-renewables-claims.md

 - if this is a running power plant, it will retribute the producer for electricity already produced, but sometimes also secure some of the future production by financing it at a fixed price (PPAs can do that, see below)
 - if this is a future project, the idea is that buying this certificate contributes to finance the new power plant, thus enabling more renewables available on the grid later, which is a good thing, but details matter (see below)

-There are mainly 3 issues why such labels are extremely problematic:
+There are mainly 3 reasons why such labels are extremely problematic:

-## It is simply not true and misleading for the consumer
+## Saying that electricity consumed comes from the producer is simply not true and misleading for the consumer

 The most obvious one, and the main reason why I think labeling  "100% electricity produced from renewables" should be forbidden (except if the provder effectively covers 100% of his absolute value consumption with local renewables), is that this sends the wrong message:

 - has it reduced the footprint of the electricity consumption ?

 **NO**, the very same electricity as anyone connected to the grid as been consumed.
-But reminder: this is how companies are artificially/accountingly lowering "scope 2" emissions figures from their activity (if the data are "market-based" and not "location-based")
+This is also how companies are artificially/accountingly lowering "scope 2" (sometimes zeroing) emissions figures from their activity (if the data are "market-based" and not "location-based").

 - has it contributed to make the renewables production market stronger ?

-Y.. **MAYBE** (why not yes, below)
+Y.. **MAYBE**

-On paper, saying "we covered 100% of our electricity consumption with equivalent financial investment in renewables production" or something approaching would be completely fine, as long as you don't make magically disappear the GHG emissions of your electricity consumption in your environmental display thanks to those certificates (this is what you get as "market-based" carbon footprint data, look for location based instead).
+On paper, saying "we covered 100% of our electricity consumption with equivalent financial investment in renewables production" or something approaching would be completely fine, as long as the provider doesn't make magically disappear the GHG emissions of the electricity consumed in their environmental accounting thanks to those certificates.
 It would display that the provider supports having more renewables globally, while not pretending that the electricity actually consumed comes from something else than the fossil fuel + renewables (+ sometimes nuclear) mix.

 But this is not that simple, as there is a lot of uncertainty about the real effect of the certificate on the actual renewable production.